Elevated Heart Rate After Exercise? Here’s Why + What To Do About It

 Your VO2 max, or aerobic capacity, is a measure of how well your body can take in (via the lungs), deliver (via the heart and blood vessels), and extract and use (via the mitochondria in the muscle fibers) oxygen to create usable cellular energy.

-Untrained individuals and beginners have a much lower VO2 max than trained athletes who have been consistently performing aerobic workouts.
+Untrained individuals and beginners have a much lower VO2 max than trained athletes consistently performing aerobic workouts.

 Aerobic training and HIIT workouts improve your VO2 max over time by improving all aspects of the oxygen intake, delivery, extraction, and utilization process.